 Chief Executive Officer

-Lisa is responsible for all day-to-day management decisions at Taldumande and reports to the Board on behalf of the management team.
+Lisa is responsible for all the financial and operational management and business development at Taldumande Youth Services and reports to the Board on behalf of the management team.
 In addition to overseeing the operations and culture at Taldumande, Lisa implements the organisation’s strategic plan and allocates capital according to the priorities set by the Board.

-Lisa has over 25 years’ experience with at-risk youth and prior to joining Taldumande, managed community education programs in Sydney’s western suburbs.
+Lisa has 30 years’ experience managing at-risk youth programs in both the education and community service sectors.
+Prior to joining Taldumande, Lisa managed programs with young people in Out of Home Care residential care, young people within the Juvenile Justice system and managed community education programs in Sydney’s western suburbs.
 She has also managed an alternative learning centre for high-needs young people and delivered restorative practice workshops in schools across Australia.
 Lisa has held several senior positions in private and public schools and holds a Bachelor of Education from the University of Sydney.
+Lisa is passionate about sustaining positive organisational culture and maintaining a strong staff morale to ensure young people receive the focus and care they deserve and to which they are entitled.

 Treasurer and Chair, Finance Committee